-15th: Feedback class (Review of the whole class and examination)
+16th: Feedback on the second half classes (Review of the whole class and examination)

 Differential calculus, integral calculus and linear algebra are necessary for this course.

 A quiz or report problem is given in every class.
 The grade is evaluated by the sum of their scores and the midterm and final exams.
 The grading weights of them are 30% and 70%, respectively.